deanturpin/germs.dev/posts/1_restaurants.md

 ## 2024

+### December

+- The Set (££££): super consistent fine dining; they've been around a long time... best set menu in Brighton?!

 ### October

 - Dilsk @ Drakes (££££): fine dining on the prom... but is it as good as Furna?!
 (Not this time but still very nice.)